mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 ### Stream frame

-This frame is used to carry chunks of data of a stream.
+This frame is used to carry chunks of data of a given stream.

 ~~~
 Stream frame {